 -

-Eat more fiber (around 25–30 grams a day), drink plenty of water, and take part in gentle activities like walking.
+For Pregnant Women: Eat more fiber (around 25–30 grams a day), drink plenty of water, and take part in gentle activities like walking.
 Before taking any supplements or medicine, talk to your doctor.

 Over-the-Counter (OTC) Treatments